valvolt/storiz/README.md

 then from your web browser, go to http://localhost:3000

 ## CHANGES

+[NEW] - Now instead of hardcoding your story path, you edit /private/stories.json.
+This will populate a page where from users can choose which story to play.
+Also, they can now click 'exit' to go back to the story menu or 'restart' to reload the story

+[FIXED] - Since the engine does not handle users, if several users play concurrently each choice made by each user will affect all the other users

+[DONE] - create user accounts

 [FIXED] - There is now an 'under construction' error message in case a non-implemented tile is being chosen